 - sofas and armchairs including the spectacular Rainbow chair pictured above.

-They also make Traditional Japanese bedroom furniture including ornate beds, and dressers for the bedroom.
+They also make Traditional Japanese bedroom furniture including:

 Take a peek inside their handmade furniture factory on Instagram to see their craftspeople in action and the different stages their furniture goes through during the creation process.